 Us Using this worksheet, jot down notes about your animal.
 Do not copy sentences.

-Na Name of your animal
+Na me of your animal

+List several synonyms for this animal (Hint: you may find some in your article or fact source).
+Look for words like predator , hunter , fish , beast , herbivore , etc .

 Animal's Body

 1. Size (Avoid uninteresting details such as exact measurements.
 Maybe you could make a comparison to something familiar, like "about the size of a house cat" or "weighs as much as a car.")

 2. Color and type of covering

 3. Special or interesting body parts

 Animal's Habitat

 1. Location (states, countries, or continents)